pierremaw/tradingview-chart-automation/README.md

 **TradingView Chart Automation** is a Python-based automation that captures snapshots of charts from TradingView and updates records within an Airtable base automatically.

-This project deepened my experience in full-stack Python development, including Flask APIs, Selenium-based web automation, and Dockerized deployment.
+This project deepened my experience in full-stack Python development, including Flask APIs, Selenium-based web automation, and Dockerised deployment.
 It provided hands-on experience with environment configuration, secure authentication, and API-driven workflows.
 The automation runs on remote infrastructure using Docker, Flask, and Selenium.

 ## Overview